isomerpages/cris-precise/news-and-events/editorial-features/_posts/2023-12-06-post-Driving the engine of discovery @ HELIOS.md

 **The Recruitment & Outreach Team:** Carrying the PRECISE-SG100K flag with pride and recruiting with enthusiasm!

 ![1 Recruitment](/images/Resources/Editorial%20Features/2023/HELIOS_1.png)
 Meet (L-R) Erny Marlina Ithnin Daynas Teow, Nor Aslindah Tahrim, Nurfaiezah Kamat and Bala Saravanan.

 They form the intrepid Recruitment & Outreach team which play a crucial role in finding and recruiting participants to meet daily recruitment targets to keep the study on track.
 In the event that participants withdraw at short notice – which happens from time to time – they are determined to find replacements promptly.

 The team is also responsible for orchestrating events and roadshows to reach out to the public and disseminate study-related information, as well as connect with individuals interested in participating in the study.

 During these roadshows, the entire HELIOS team, including Professor Chambers, come together to speak to potential participants and help with on-the-spot recruitment.
-In addition to distributing flyers and posters, the team shared that providing simple health measurements (for example, a bioimpedance machine which measures our body compositions) at these roadshows help tremendously to garner interest and attract potential study participants.
+In addition to distributing flyers and posters, the team shared that providing simple health measurements (for example, a bioimpedance machine which measures body composition) at these roadshows help tremendously to garner interest and attract potential study participants.

 ![2.
 Outreach](/images/Resources/Editorial%20Features/2023/HELIOS_2_OUTREACH.png)